 5 Curtain Rod Alternatives

 Each of these is a unique alternative to curtain rods that will spice up the aesthetics of your room, regardless of the reason you're seeking something different.
+Make sure you know the basic principles of hanging curtain rods because you'll be using them even with these alternatives.
 Let's jump right into it.

 This one is a pretty common alternative.
 Many people turn to copper pipes when they need a substitute curtain rod.
 Copper pipes have a unique look about them which is what draws many folks toward it, but you can use any style of or look of pipe.